henryheyhey92/FlatRespository/readme.md

 _Font choice_

-3. For font use for logo and the content uses Helvetica.
+3. For font, Helvetica is used for logo and the content.
 The decision behind using Helvetica is because this font is consider one of the most easy to read.

 _Icon_

 4. The only icon used in the page is menu icon for the nav bar.
-The intented web design is to have least amount of icons, and the reason behind is to keep the web page clean and simple.
+The intented web design is to have least amount of icons, and the reason behind is to keep the web page minimalistic, clean and simple.

 ### ***Features**

-_Chart_
+1. _Chart_

 ApexCharts is used to display datasets that were sorted by the appliction from data.gov

-_Radio buttons and dropdown_
+2. _Sort chart by year, region/town location_

-The application is able to sort and display chart results base on town location and year
+The application is able to sort and display chart results base on town location and year, so that user can see the price trend of the past transacted resale flats in line and donut chart.

+3. _Synchronize chart_

+From the chart, user will be able to review and compare pricing between different town and different year through the synchronization chart feature.

+_Limitation and future implementation_

+* In the future, add map feature can be added to the application so that user can get a better idea on the location of the past transacted resale flat information.

+* The current resale flat dataset is not in real time and the number of query data have to be hardcoded.

+* Currently the application would take about 5 seconds time to preprocess the data and render the charts.
+Hence, would need a better algo design for further implementation.

 ### **Technologies and Credits

-HTML5, CSS3 and Javascript were used
+* HTML5, CSS3 and Javascript were used

-gov data sg provided the datasets
+* gov data sg provided the datasets [here](https://data.gov.sg/dataset/resale-flat-prices?view_id=093ff0f0-783f-4f6a-be52-7e506a8c58ca&resource_id=f1765b54-a209-4718-8d38-a39237f502b3)

+* linear serach and hashmap is mostly used as the algo for the application

-axios cdn was used for retrieving data.
+* axios cdn was used for retrieving data.

-Apexchart API was used to display the graph
+* Apexchart API was used to display the graph

-Paul's Github source code were used as references
+* Paul's Github source code were used as references

-Images for the webpage from pexel.com, google images
+* Images for the webpage from pexel.com, google images

 ### **Testing**